 The Gluconacetobacter xylinum bacterium is what makes up most of the SCOBY also called the mother or mushroom for it’s shape.
 Even after you bottle the kombucha the bacteria will still grow, which is a good thing.
 The presence of a SCOBY lets you know that your kombuca is alive and active.
 Once put in the refridgerater the growth will slow down significantly or cease altogether.
 The kombucha is loaded with organic acids, active enzymes, amino acids and polyphenol anti-oxidants.
 The most common components include various organic acids such as acetic acid, butyric acid, usnic acid, oxalic acid, malic acid, gluconic acid and lactic acid.
 It also contains active enzymes and probiotics.

 A few years ago FDA pulled some of the unpasteurized versions of the tea off the shelf claiming the alcohol content was as high as 3% which is as much as some beers.
-That was 4 years ago and kombucha is still in the health food section at your favorite health food store and not at your local liquor store so go figure.
+That was several years ago and kombucha is still in the health food section at your favorite health food store and not at your local liquor store so go figure.
 Anyway it’s not recommended that children or pregnant women drink it.
 Some researchers warn the elderly, cancer patients, people with weakened immune systems not drink because of the lack of research and possible contamination when brewing tea at home.
 From my research they are the very people who reported outstanding results from drinking the tea.